 Experience Napa Valley "Car-Free"

 Going car free doesn't have to be an all-or-nothing proposition.
 Even if you drive to Napa, leaving your car parked and taking advantage of bicycle tours, transit, and walking, makes a difference.
-Every car trip you eliminate helps improve the experience of visiting the Napa Valley – now and in the future.
-Transportation is responsible for nearly 40% of California's greenhouse gas emissions – and in the Napa Valley, that pollution is bad for the grapes that make the delicious wine you came to enjoy!
+Every car trip you eliminate helps improve the experience of visiting Napa Valley – now and in the future.

-The Vine is the fixed-route bus system in the County of Napa.
+The VINE Transit is the fixed-route bus system in the County of Napa.
 All buses are wheelchair accessible.
-There are daily routes that run the length of the Valley, throughout the city of Napa, and extend to the Vallejo Ferry terminal.
+There are daily routes that run the length of the valley, throughout the city of Napa, and extend to the Vallejo Ferry terminal.
 Weekday routes include access to El Cerrito Del Norte BART and the Suisun City Train Depot.